phuonganh-38/data-analysis-for-marketing-campaign/README.md

 This is AUC ROC Curve of Logistic Regression model

 ![auc_roc_curve](auc_roc_curve.png)

-3. How can the telecommunication company implement effective business strategies based on findings to maximize the marketing campaign success and overall business growth?
+**3. How can the telecommunication company implement effective business strategies based on findings to maximize the marketing campaign success and overall business growth?**

 The company should specifically adopt marketing strategies for each customer segments, focus on most responsive groups to maximize the success of marketing campaign.
 •	Regarding customers who subscribed to a term deposit in the past, the company should provide exclusive discounts, offerings, and rewards.
 •	Regarding customers who show their interests in subscribing by spending their time on phone calls, it is a great chance to provide in-depth information about offerings, send personalized follow-up messages or emails, tailor message to their specific needs, and collect feedback directly from these customers.